-A person conducting a business or undertaking must ensure that electrical work on energised electrical equipment is carried out in accordance with a safe work method statement.
+A PCBU must ensure that electrical work on or near energised electrical equipment is carried out in accordance with a safe work method statement.

-You must ensure that electrical work on energised electrical equipment is carried out in accordance with a safe work method statement (SWMS).
+You must ensure that electrical work on or near energised electrical equipment is carried out in accordance with a safe work method statement (SWMS).